hrmangang/javascript-cheatsheet/README.md

   num = 5; // assignment
   typeof(num) // returns its datatype
 ```

-/* variables have to be declared before used, but can hold
-   any data type, such as numbers, strings, booleans, etc.
+Variables have to be declared before used, but can hold any data type, such as numbers, strings, booleans, etc. They can be local or global.
-*/

-Variables can be local or global.
 Local variables override global variables with the same name.

 ### Operators